Two men critically hurt after shooting each other in downtown St. Louis; Marriott garage hit by gunfire

 Over the weekend downtown, a man was shot in knee, another man was robbed and a third person was carjacked in downtown St. Louis.

+St. Louis police said officers stopped several cruisers in the Downtown and Near North Riverfront neighborhoods over the weekend too.
+Police said officers recovered six guns and made several arrests and had a minibike, ATVs and other vehicles towed.

+By comparison, police had been more hands-off earlier in the summer because of the pandemic.
+To slow the spread of the virus, the police force went to “no self-initiated activity for six weeks,” district commander Capt.
+Renee Kriesmann has said.
+Officers were told not to make the pedestrian stops or traffic stops they normally do unless a serious criminal act was being committed.
+Kriesmann said the officers are back to self-initiated activity now.

-Some residents and property owners complain that what they perceive as lawlessness downtown is getting worse.
-Police say June and July were bad, fueled in part by civil unrest, but they see crime reaching a plateau and hope statistics for the full month of August are better.
+Downtown is the city's hub, and some residents and property owners downtown complained that what they perceive as lawlessness is getting worse.
+Police say June and July were bad but they see crime reaching a plateau and hope statistics for the full month of August are better.

 St. Louis police said civil unrest in June played a role in the spike of assaults especially.